aiko-tanaka/Grammar-Dictionaries/README.md

 # Yomichan Grammar Dictionaries
-Read the [guide](#guide) below if you're a bit confused on how to use grammar dictionaries with Yomichan.
+Read the [How to use](##How to use) section below if you're a bit confused on how to use grammar dictionaries with Yomichan.

 [Link to the Dictionaries](https://drive.google.com/drive/folders/1zLqkD6KTf7c6jHp3gzJQtHYWdLhN72Bq)